martenframework/marten/docs/docs/security/introduction.md

 The [query sets](../models-and-databases/queries) API provided by Marten generates SQL code by using query parameterization.
 This means that the actual code of a query is defined separately from its parameters, which ensures that any user-provided parameter is escaped by the considered database driver before the query is executed.

 ## Content Security Policy

+The [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) header is a collection of guidelines that the browser follows to allow specific sources for scripts, styles, embedded content, and more.
+It ensures that only these approved sources are allowed while blocking all other sources.

+Marten comes with a built-in [Content Security Policy mechanism](./content-security-policy), that involves using a dedicated middleware (the [Content-Security-Policy middleware](../handlers-and-http/reference/middlewares#content-security-policy-middleware)).
+This middleware guarantees the presence of the Content-Security-Policy header in the response's headers.

+You can learn about the Content-Security-Policy header and how to configure it in the [dedicated documentation](./content-security-policy).